drama17/techops/README.md

 ### Automatic Deployment

-Push to the `main` branch triggers GitHub Actions, which:
+Push to the `master` branch triggers GitHub Actions, which:

 - Builds and pushes Docker image to ECR
 - Deploys app to EKS using Helm